repobuddy/repobuddy/.changeset/wet-kings-march.md

 '@repobuddy/biome': patch
 ---

-Set lineending and width for all files
+Set line ending and width for all files.
+Turn off `useLiteralKeys` as it conflicts with TS.